What Are the World’s Most Exclusive Luxury Credit Cards? Here Are 8

 - Annual fee: $550

-- Rewards: 3X points per dollar on travel and dining; 1X on everything else
+- Rewards: 10X Ultimate Rewards points per dollar on Lyft rides, 3X points per dollar on travel (after using the full $300 travel credit) and dining; 1X on everything else

-- Perks: $300 annual travel credit, Priority Pass access, 50% bonus when redeeming through Chase’s travel portal, transfer points to partner airlines and hotels, primary car rental insurance
+- Perks: $300 annual travel credit, Priority Pass access, 50% bonus when redeeming through the Chase Ultimate Rewards travel portal, transfer points to partner airlines and hotels, primary car rental insurance; $60 annual DoorDash credit and membership

 You can’t deny this is one of the prettiest cards available: It’s made of stainless steel and plated with 24-carat gold.
 Its looks, however, may not make up for its outrageous annual fee.
 If you’re looking for a luxury card that pulls its weight, we’d recommend one of the two cards mentioned above.